Millfield is justifiably proud of its reputation as the best sporting school in Britain.

 Twenty-one Millfield competitors participated in over 30 events representing 8 nations at the 2014 Commonwealth Games.
 Millfield participants won a total of three gold, three silver and four bronze medals at the games, breaking several records along the way.

 Many internationally renowned sportsmen and women received their early coaching at Millfield.
 Rugby players include Wales legend JPR Williams and his compatriot and Lions star Gareth Edwards, England player Chris Robshaw and 2013 Lions player Mako Vunipola.
-Old Millfieldian Pam Cookey recently captained the England netball team to a historic series win over world champions Australia.
-In cricket Ashes winner Simon Jones, World T20 champion Craig Kieswetter and his former batting partner, West Indies opener Kieran Powell, are among a host of current First Class level players that attended the school.
+Pam Cookey is Director of Netball at Severn Stars and won the Superleague seven times with both Team Bath and Surrey Storm.
+The former England Captain had 114 caps over eleven years for the Roses as well as representing her country at U17 and U21 levels.
+In cricket, Ashes winner Simon Jones, World T20 champion Craig Kieswetter and his former batting partner, West Indies opener Kieran Powell, are among a host of current First Class level players that attended the school.
 Then there are the Olympians.

 Millfield has been represented at every Olympic games since 1956.
 In total 68 athletes have competed at the Olympic and Paralympics, representing 12 different countries and winning 21 medals.
 Eight of these Millfield Olympians competed while still at the school.